Effective Auditing of Construction Activity

 Courtenay Thompson & Associates is registered with the National Association of State Boards of Accountancy (NASBA), as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.learningmarket.org

-We have blocked a limited number of rooms for our attendees for the nights of 7/16, 7/17 and 7/18.
+– Our group rate is available for a limited number of rooms for the nights of 4/2, 4/3 and 4/4.

-Most of our attendees stay at the hotel for two nights and a few opts to stay over a third night.
+– Most of our attendees stay at the hotel for two nights and a few opt to stay over a third night.

-The seminar classes will be held at the New York-New York Las Vegas Hotel & Casino
+The seminar classes will be held at the Dallas/Plano Marriott at Legacy Town Center

 Rich Townsend is a principal of the consulting firm R. L. Townsend & Associates, LLC, which provides construction audit and construction cost control consulting services to Owners.